St Peters Living Nativity Service 2018

 The New Ringing Chamber in St Peter’s Church

-The work on the new ringing chamber has been completed except for some painting, which is waiting for drier and warmer weather.
+The work on the new ringing chamber has been completed.
 The installation of the new mezzanine floor has had an excellent effect, both softening the sound of the bells and making them easier to ring.
 The ringers are delighted with the improvements.

 On Sunday, February 5th, Arch Deacon Paul from Sherborne blessed the new chamber, with a congregation of over 40.
 It was a pleasure that Mr and Mrs Steve Sorrell were in the congregation, as Steve made and installed the new floor in the ringing chamber.
 It passed inspection by the Diocesan architect with flying colours; he was very complimentary about the work.